 After sniffing our way through the botanicals, we took a tour of the Dakin Still House.
 During the brief tour, we met ‘Thomas’ and ‘Mary,’ the two stills that produce the bulk of the gin at the distillery.
 We enjoyed hearing about Bombay Sapphire’s Vapour Infusion distillation process and used our pinky fingers to taste a freshly distilled batch of 85% proof gin.

 Remember those personal flavors profiles?
 Staff mixologists use the results to craft specialty cocktails for the guests.
-One cocktail is complimentary with each tour, with additional drinks available for just £5 each.
+One cocktail is complimentary with each tour.
+At the time of our visit, additional drinks cost just £5 each.

 Daryl savored a fruity Queen Bee made with freshly squeezed orange juice, Bombay Sapphire gin, orange blossom honey syrup, tonic water, an orange wedge, ground coffee, sugar powder and cubed ice.

-Tour Tip: The tour ends with a gin themed gift shop where you can purchase souvenir bottles of Bombay Sapphire.
+The tour ends with a gin themed gift shop where you can purchase souvenir bottles of Bombay Sapphire.
 The shop also sells standard gin bottles as well a selection of accessories and recipe books.

 The Bombay Sapphire Distillery is located at Laverstoke Mill, London Road, Whitchurch RG28 7NR, United Kingdom.

-Less than an hour away, the New Forest is a great area to stay and dine in conjunction with a visit to the Bombay Sapphire Distillery.
-We recommend staying at the Balmer Lawn Hotel for its laid back luxury and eating dinner at THE PIG for a pigalicious meal made with seasonal ingredients, many grown on the restaurant’s farm and others foraged locally.
+If you book a room at the laid-back yet luxurious Balmer Lawn Hotel, you can eat dinner at THE PIG for a ‘pigalicious’ meal made with seasonal ingredients, many grown on the restaurant’s farm and others foraged locally.
 Plus, if you didn’t get enough to drink during the Bombay Sapphire Distillery tour, THE PIG has an excellent bar.